Dubai Desert Tour

 • Drinks: Soft drinks, water, Arabic coffee, tea (unlimited)

 Vegetarian options are always available – just let your guide know.
 The food is genuinely good, not tourist-trap quality.
 I've seen repeat guests come back specifically mentioning the dinner.
+For a detailed breakdown of every dish, see our complete BBQ dinner menu guide.

 Premium vs Standard Entertainment